 But when they saw a dramatic yield increase on a neighbor’s farm, they changed their minds.
 The couple stumped 764 trees in 2014, 645 trees in 2015, and 400 trees in 2016.
 “I didn’t know how to make the coffee trees productive again,” Mustafa says. “[But], thanks to TechnoServe, the trainers showed me the way.”

-Before the training with TechnoServe, the family’s coffee production was so low — about 200 kg (440 lbs) of coffee cherries — that Fedila could harvest the entire farm herself.
+Before the training with TechnoServe, the family’s coffee production was so low, at about 200 kg (440 lbs) of coffee cherries, that Fedila could harvest the entire farm herself.
 Now, almost eight years later, Mustafa and Fedila are harvesting 4,700 kg (10,360 lbs) of coffee cherries, a 23-fold increase.
 This increase in farm productivity has transformed their daily lives.

 Income From Coffee Transforms Lives

 Instead of picking all the coffee herself, Fedila now has three permanent staff who help with the coffee farm.
 The staff also take care of their three Holstein cows –– another purchase made possible by their coffee income.

 Before the training, they had just one cow, which “like the coffee, didn’t give any yields, ” Fedila described.
 Their new cows are so productive that the couple has been able to sell milk to a local milk processing company regularly.

 With the additional income from their coffee harvest, Mustafa and Fedila constructed a sturdy new home with a corrugated iron roof.
 Before, they were living in a small house with a grass roof.
 They have also purchased a TV and new furniture for their home, including beds and chairs.